Scenarios for Remote At-Home VO Recording

 A full cast record can work if the cast members’ studios have been approved by the engineer and each voice actor is able to record and upload their home performance.
 The delay from conferencing software (e.g., Zoom) is slight enough that it doesn’t impede the flow of a group scene being read.

-As with any conferencing software directed session, the entire session can be recorded by the engineer for review in the Zoom/BlueJeans software.
+As with any conferencing software directed session, the entire session can be recorded by the engineer for review in the Zoom/SC/iPDTL software.

-ADR I’ve seen work so far as a “play it and say it” process: Producers play the scene which is shared over the screen share option of the conferencing software and the at home performer immediately then records performance to match the timing of what was just played.
+ADR can as a “play it and say it” process or performed to picture with a slight delay on producer’s end.
+Producers play the scene which is shared over the screen share option of the conferencing software and the at-home performer along with it.
+The performance can then be played back for producers to check exact timing.

 Songs are a bit different because you are typically performing along with a playing track.